Gapminder/waffle-server/README.md

 ```

 1. `gulp lint` - checks codebase using `eslint`
+2. `gulp swagger` - generates swagger.json based on the swagger-jsdoc comments in the code
-2. `gulp test` - runs all the unit tests
+3. `gulp test` - runs all the unit tests
-3. `gulp changelog` - generates content for `CHANGELOG.md` file with changes that have happened since last release
+4. `gulp changelog` - generates content for `CHANGELOG.md` file with changes that have happened since last release
-4. `gulp release` - this one is a bit more complicated.
+5. `gulp release` - this one is a bit more complicated.
 Let's start with what it needs in order to run.
   - `GITHUB_RELEASE_TOKEN` environment variable should be set up for this task:

     Example: `GITHUB_RELEASE_TOKEN=aaaaaaaaaabbbbbbbbbbccccccccccffffffffff gulp release`